brikis98/yevgeniy-brikman-homepage/_posts/2018-03-14-the-subtle-art-of-not-giving-a-f-ck.md

 As always, I've saved a few quotes from the book:

-‚ÄúWho you are is defined by what you‚Äôre willing to struggle for.‚Äù
+"Who you are is defined by what you're willing to struggle for."

-‚ÄúEverything worthwhile in life is won through surmounting the associated negative experience.
+"Everything worthwhile in life is won through surmounting the associated negative experience.
 Any attempt to escape the negative, to avoid it or quash it or silence it, only backfires.
 The avoidance of suffering is a form of suffering.
 The avoidance of struggle is a struggle.
 The denial of failure is a failure.
-Hiding what is shameful is itself a form of shame.‚Äù
+Hiding what is shameful is itself a form of shame."

-‚ÄúThe desire for more positive experience is itself a negative experience.
-And, paradoxically, the acceptance of one‚Äôs negative experience is itself a positive experience.‚Äù
+"The desire for more positive experience is itself a negative experience.
+And, paradoxically, the acceptance of one's negative experience is itself a positive experience."

-‚ÄúIf pursuing the positive is a negative, then pursuing the negative generates the positive.
+"If pursuing the positive is a negative, then pursuing the negative generates the positive.
 The pain you pursue in the gym results in better all-around health and energy.
-The failures in business are what lead to a better understanding of what‚Äôs necessary to be successful.
+The failures in business are what lead to a better understanding of what's necessary to be successful.
 Being open with your insecurities paradoxically makes you more confident and charismatic around others.
 The pain of honest confrontation is what generates the greatest trust and respect in your relationships.
-Suffering through your fears and anxieties is what allows you to build courage and perseverance.‚Äù
+Suffering through your fears and anxieties is what allows you to build courage and perseverance."

 **Rating**: 4 stars